oliveirasWell/react-redux-firebase-auto-boilerplate/README.md

     - `required` : Blocks input of null or blank infos.
 - `canAddNew`: Block input of new entries.

+The project expects you have a users node to insert users on login.

 ### Env configuration

 The project comes with this default env variables: